nachocaru/xaprb.com/content/blog/2008-03-11-how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

             my_custom_theme/
 </pre>

-What I&#8217;ve done is separate the custom bits &#8212; the parts that don&#8217;t ship with WordPress &#8212; away from the files I want to upgrade when I upgrade WordPress.
+What I've done is separate the custom bits &#8212; the parts that don't ship with WordPress &#8212; away from the files I want to upgrade when I upgrade WordPress.
 How will this work, though?

-I&#8217;ll make symbolic links from the dogs/ and cats/ directories to the currently installed version of WordPress.
+I'll make symbolic links from the dogs/ and cats/ directories to the currently installed version of WordPress.
 So, from the root directory of the website, I type the following at the command line:

 <pre>$ ln -s wordpress/2.3.2/ dogs
 $ ln -s wordpress/2.3.2/ cats